AmericanEagle/Mozu/README.md

 This task copies all of the stylesheets from /references/core6/stylesheets/ into your /stylesheets/ source folder.

 Next, note the /dev/ folder in the root of your project folder.
-Within this directory, youíll notice the following paths:
+Within this directory, you‚Äôll notice the following paths:

 * /css/
 * /images/